pydanny/pydanny-event-notes/PloneConf2007/Antipatterns-and-patterns-for-successful-projects.rst

 Speaker: Kamon AYEVA
 =====================

-.. note:: I had hoped to get new things out of this but as an experience US government software contractor, none of this was new.
+.. note:: I had hoped to get new things out of this but as an experienced US government software contractor, none of this was new.
 (Danny 07/05/2011)

 Introduction (Why should we care)?
 ====================================